Grouping rows

 Setting a group key

 By default, the key of a group will be the value of the attribute.
 It is used internally as a raw identifier of that group, instead of the title.
-You may customize it by returning a new key from the getKeyFromRecordUsing()
+You may customize it by returning a new key from the getKeyFromRecordUsing() method of a Group object:

 use Filament\Tables\Grouping\Group;